utpalbora/compilers.cse.iith.ac.in/_pages/polyufc.md

 # Experimental Evaluation

-PolyUFC was evaluated on **two Intel microarchitectures** using workloads from both machine learning models and scientific computing benchmarks.
+PolyUFC was evaluated on **two modern Intel microarchitectures** using workloads from both machine learning models and scientific computing benchmarks.

 - Vision and NLP workloads (BERT, GPT, LLaMA, AlexNet, ConvNeXt)
 - Scientific kernels from the **PolyBench benchmark suite**